ncsu-landscape-dynamics/pops-core/contributing_docs/STYLE_GUIDE.md

 #### Use of auto

-Prefer `auto` for variables and explicit type specificiation for memeber variables.
+Prefer `auto` for variables and explicit type specification for member variables.

 ### Documentation